C++98 Function Interfaces: Overloading and Default Parameters

 uint8_t packet[] = {0x01, 0x02};

-logger.log(packet, 2); // [INFO] Data (2 bytes): 01 02The caller doesn't need to care at all about what processing log does internally for each type—the interface is unified, but the behavior is type-specific.
-In C, this would require four different names: log_int(), log_float(), log_string(), and log_bytes().
+logger.log(packet, 2); // [INFO] Data (2 bytes): 01 02The caller doesn't need to care about the specific processing log performs for each type—the interface is unified, yet the behavior is type-specific.
+In C, we would need four distinct names: log_int(), log_float(), log_string(), and log_bytes().

-However, function overloading is not a silver bullet.
-It has a characteristic that can cause trouble from different angles—exported symbols.
-Because the symbol names of overloaded functions are "mangled" after compilation (name mangling: the compiler uses an encoding rule to embed parameter type information into the final symbol name), if you call a C++ overloaded function from C code, or use overloading in dynamically linked library export interfaces, symbol resolution becomes a problem that requires special handling.
-The usual approach is to add extern "C" before the declaration of functions that need to be called from C code, but extern "C" and function overloading are mutually exclusive—because C has no overloading, it naturally has no name mangling.
-If your interface needs to be called from both C and C++, overloading is not a good fit.
+However, function overloading isn't a silver bullet.
+It has a characteristic that can cause trouble from different perspectives: exported symbols.
+Since the symbol names of overloaded functions are "mangled" (name mangling is where the compiler encodes parameter type information into the final symbol name), calling C++ overloaded functions from C code, or using overloading in dynamic library interfaces, makes symbol resolution a tricky problem.
+The usual workaround is to add extern "C" before function declarations that need to be called by C code, but extern "C" and function overloading are mutually exclusive—because C doesn't support overloading, it naturally lacks name mangling.
+If your interface needs to be callable from both C and C++, overloading isn't the best fit.

 2. Default Arguments